-School rewards and recognition will be given for sensible, appropriate, thoughtful behaviour. effort, achievement and progress linked to school rules and our learning values.
+School rewards and recognition will be awarded for sensible, appropriate, and thoughtful behaviour, as well as effort, achievement, and progress linked to school rules and our learning values

 Rewards may consist of, but not limited to:

-- Verbal praise. - Individual rewards: linked to Rainow Learning Values, Learning Award presented at weekly assemblies, stamps, stickers, stars, certificates etc. - Using other children as examples of good behaviour. - Displaying examples of good learning. - Being sent to other teachers / adults to share achievements. - Notes to parents in reading records, through a phone call, email or via their online learning platforms.
+- Verbal praise. - Individual rewards: linked to Rainow Learning Values, Learning Award presented at weekly assemblies, stamps, stickers, stars, certificates etc. - Using other children as examples of good behaviour. - Displaying examples of good learning. - Being sent to other teachers / Headteacher / adults to share achievements. - Notes to parents in reading records, through a phone call, email or via their online learning platforms.

 Sanctions - what happens when things go wrong?

 Whilst we are generally proud of the high standards of behaviour of our pupils, we appreciate that from time-to-time things can go wrong.
 Consequences are sometimes required to teach the limit of school rules.